-I'm acutely aware that in some parts of the world the word Garden isn't really used and as a term, "Gardening Leave" is relatively new, first coming in to common usage in the 80's so people of a certain generation (for example grandparents) aren't quite sure what it means either.
-So what does it mean when I say I am on "Gardening Leave"?
-The Oxford Dictionary Definition is shown below but in more simple terms it is this.
+I'm acutely aware that in some parts of the world, the word "garden" isn't really used, and as a term, "gardening leave" is relatively new, first coming into common usage in the '80s; many people of a certain generation (for example grandparents) aren't quite sure what it means either.
+So what does it mean when I say I am on "gardening leave"?

-The other question is why is it called Gardening Leave?
-Gardening is what I guess my friends across the pond would class as Yard Work and the logic goes that if you are at home, unable to work, the only thing left for you to do is to tend to your garden.
-It's not a prerequisite though which is good as I am not very horticulturaly minded!
-I have done a bit of searching and it seems that if such a thing does occur in other parts of the world, it is most likely it would come under the umbrella term of "Administrative Leave."
+The other question is, why is it called gardening leave?
+Gardening is what I guess my friends across the pond would class as yard work, and the logic goes that if you are at home, unable to work, the only thing left for you to do is to tend to your garden.
+It's not a prerequisite though, which is good as I am not very horticulturally minded!
+I have done a bit of searching, and it seems that if such a thing does occur in other parts of the world, it is most likely it would come under the umbrella term of "administrative leave."

 1. Spend More Time With My Family